Victims' Right to Review Scheme

 Victims of crime and the public have a legitimate expectation that those who commit offences will be brought to justice.
 This expectation and the rights of victims cannot be overridden by a suspect’s belief that they will not be prosecuted, including where the suspect has been told that there will not be a prosecution or where a prosecution has been stopped.
 It is also important that victims have a right to seek a review of a decision not to prosecute, without having to seek recourse to judicial review proceedings in the first instance.

 The Victims’ Right to Review (VRR) scheme enables victims to seek a review of certain CPS decisions not to start a prosecution or to stop a prosecution.
 It is an important safeguard in England and Wales in relation to the rule of law.
-The scheme was launched in 2013 and gives effect to the principles set out in the case of Killick (R v Christopher Killick ), and also Article 11 of the European Union Directive, establishing minimum standards on the rights, support and protection of victims of crime.
+The scheme was launched in 2013 and gives effect to the principles set out in the case of Killick (R v Christopher Killick ).
 It is also an entitlement included in the Code of Practice for Victims of Crime.

 A request for review through the VRR scheme will usually be considered and completed by the appropriate local CPS office, or by CPS Direct (CPSD), where the original decision was made.
 A further review, independent to the local area, may be available through the CPS Appeals and Review Unit (ARU) within the Special Crime and Counter Terrorism Division (SCCTD), where applicable.
 The ARU is a national CPS unit staffed with experienced prosecutors who conduct an independent review of the cases referred to them.